TyronChang/Exonic-microRNA-analysis/readme.md

 ### The pipeline is shown above

-The original data is retrieved from [UCSC genome table browser](https://genome.ucsc.edu/cgi-bin/hgTables)
+miR loci data are retrieved from [miRbase](https://www.mirbase.org/download/) The original NCBI RefSeq data are retrieved from [UCSC genome table browser](https://genome.ucsc.edu/cgi-bin/hgTables)

 All the data cleaning is carried out with shell and python.